torch_em.util.util

 Arguments:

-- checkpoint: The path to the checkpoint folder.
+- checkpoint: The path to the checkpoint folder or serialized torch model.

 - model: The model for which the state should be loaded.
 If it is not passed, the model class and parameters will also be loaded from the trainer.